Skip to main content

 What is the lifetime tax allowance?

-The lifetime allowance is the total value of all pension benefits you can have without triggering an excess benefits tax charge.
-The Government has recently announced that no-one will pay a lifetime allowance tax charge from 6 April 2023.
-If a tax charge arose before this date, it is still payable.
-The lifetime allowance will be abolished completely from 6 April 2024.
+The lifetime allowance is the total value of all pension benefits you can have.
+The Government announced that no-one will pay a lifetime allowance tax charge from 6 April 2023.
+From 6 April 2024, the lifetime allowance has been abolished and whilst pensions are no longer tested, tax-free lump sums continue to be.
 Read more on the LGPS Member website

 Pensioner's Employers Tax Reference